 With such a wide range of skills, feeding habits, behavioural patterns and more, there's a whale, dolphin or porpoise to suit virtually every aquatic environment on the planet.

 The dolphins form the largest group, and (rather confusingly) include the orca, or killer whale, as well as the pilot whales.
-Marine dolphins can be found all around the world, varying in size and colouration, but rarely coming closer inland than bays or estuaries.
-There are four species of river dolphin, however, which are found in some of the largest of the world's rivers in South America and Asia.
-Sadly, one of them, the baiji ((Yangtze River dolphin), was declared functionally extinct in 2007.
+Marine dolphins can be found all around the world, varying in size and colour, but rarely coming closer inland than bays or estuaries.
+There are four species of river dolphin which are found in some of the largest of the world's rivers in South America and Asia.
+Sadly, one of them, the baiji (Yangtze River dolphin), was declared functionally extinct in 2007.

 The porpoises, seven species in all, are distinguished from dolphins by their stubbier beaks and flatter teeth.

 Beaked whales are the least known of all cetaceans, as they principally lead their lives in deep waters and only visit the surface fleetingly.
 There are 23 different beaked whale species that have been discovered so far.

 There are many mammals that spend time in the water.
 Seals, sea lions, walruses, water voles, the platypus and many more are capable of prolonged periods swimming above or below the surface, but all of them come onto the land.
 What makes whales, dolphins and porpoises different to all of these is that they live entirely in the water.